Jolouch/ReGen/README.md

 ## Installation

 Clone and install the required libraries.
-We use python==3.11.0
+We use python 3.11.0

 ```bash
 git clone https://github.com/Jolouch/ReGen.git